 SQL> select ename, sysdate - jdate from ocp;

-In above query, we are using subtract operator which is used to calculate number of working days of each employees, from joining date to till date.
+In the above query, we are using a subtract operator which is used to calculate the number of working days of each employee, from joining date to till date.

 4. Using “/” Divide operator

 SQL> select ename, (sysdate - jdate)/7 from ocp;